Dolibarr/stale/README.md

 # Close Stale Issues and PRs

-Warns and then closes issues and PRs that have had no activity for a specified amount of time.
+Warns and then closes issues that have had no activity for a  specified amount of time.

+### Dry Run

+To ensure you don't spam your users and close or label incorrect issues this action defaults to running without actually performing any action, we call this a dry run.

+To allow the action to actually perform any action set `dry-run` to true.

 ### Usage

 See [action.yml](./action.yml) For comprehensive list of options.

 Basic:

 ```yaml
 name: "Close stale issues"
 on: